Sliick / Articles / Product

 Image merge fields

-To merge a Salesforce ContentVersion or URL field as a dynamic image:
+To merge a Salesforce ContentVersion or URL field as a dynamic image inline within text:

 1. Insert the merge field chip as usual.